 Center on Digital Arts and Humanities at Swansea University

-Select current projects in Heritage & History, Literature, Linguistics, Political & Social Sciences, Media Studies, Future Media / Human-Computer Interaction.
+Select current projects in Heritage & History, Literature, Linguistics, Political & Social Sciences, Media & Communication, Future Media / Human-Computer Interaction:

 Heritage & History

-- Dan Power, Matthew Stevens, and Richard Turner (History & Classics) are working with Dan Archambault, Jason Xie, and others (Computer Science) on techniques for ‘lifting’ data from old maps into GIS systems.
+- Extracting information from series of historical maps – Dan Power, Matthew Stevens, and Richard Turner (History & Classics) have worked with Dan Archambault, Jason Xie, and others (Computer Science) on techniques for ‘lifting’ data from old maps into GIS systems.
 They are visualizing the year-by-year evolution of the medieval Welsh Marcher Lordships, but the work has many more applications.

-- http://etw.bangor.ac.uk – Kathryn Jones (Languages, Translation and Communication) is part of the team using digital tools to investigate the history of foreign travellers’ writings about Wales
+- European Travellers to Wales – Kathryn Jones is part of the team using digital tools to investigate and visualise the history of European travellers’ writings about Wales.

 Political and Social Sciences